Turbulent Reacceleration of Streaming Cosmic Rays: Background and Analytic Arguments

 So what is the role of streaming in CR-wave interactions?
 Streaming introduces two additional effects.
 First, the advective transport modifies the perturbed acceleration from the phase-shifted CR force.
 One can derive the acceleration rate $\dot{u}$ in the diffusion only and then streaming-modified cases \citep{Begelman1994, Tsung2021_staircase}:

 where $u$ is the velocity, $c_{\rm c} \sim (P_{\rm CR}/\rho)^{1/2}$, and $\Gamma \sim \dot{u}/u$ is the damping/growth rate of gas motions.
 Note that only the streaming-dominated case allows for growth ($\Gamma > 0$).
 If there were a background CR gradient much larger than the perturbed gradients due to gas motions, growth can occur in the diffusion-only case when the diffusion time is shorter than the sound crossing time across a CR scale length $L_{c}$ \citep{DruryFalle1986}; however, that is not the case for the unstratified medium we assume here.
 In the streaming case, though, unstable growth is possible, regardless of $L_{c}$, if $\beta \ll 1$.
 This case was studied in detail in \citet{Tsung2021_staircase}.
 For now, we will operate in the $\beta \ge 1$ regime.
+Note also that Equation \ref{eqn:phaseshift_stream}, as written, assumes an isothermal equation of state where gas heating by CRs is neglected.
+In non-isothermal gas, Equation \ref{eqn:phaseshift_stream} is multiplied by $1 \pm (\gamma_g - 1)v_{A}/c_{s}$ \citep{Begelman1994}.

 The $\pm$ in Equation \ref{eqn:phaseshift_stream} refers to gas motion in same (+) or opposite (-) direction relative to the direction of cosmic ray drift.
 Overdensities are created by converging gas flows, but CRs stream out of them in the opposite direction.
 These opposing flows reduce the net amount of CR compression in the Alfven wave frame, and hence reduce CR energization.
 Thus, the `-' sign is appropriate, and CRs take energy from gas motions at a new, reduced rate modified by the factor $1 - \frac{v_{A}}{c_{s}}$.
 The new CR reacceleration time relative to the pure diffusion growth time, obtained by dividing Equation \ref{eqn:phaseshift_diff} by Equation \ref{eqn:phaseshift_stream}, is then